Stephanie Preston '93, Community Prep Parent and former Trustee

 Julian's commitment to the community is broad-reaching.
 He has served as the president of the Rhode Island Black Political Action Committee and the Director of Diversity of the Rhode Island Young Democrats.
 He has been a Providence Phoenix "Local Hero," and was recently recognized by the Providence Business News as one of the State's "40 under Forty," Chosen from R.I. young professionals, business and nonprofit leaders, candidates are recognized based on career success, community involvement and a commitment to making a difference.

 “Community Prep taught me about community service, and the lesson has stayed with me,” says Julian.

-With a cochlear implant and a wonderful sign-language interpreter, Michele Neiley, he came to Community Prep in fourth grade as part of the school’s mainstreaming partnership with the Rhode Island School for the Deaf.
+With a cochlear implant and a wonderful sign-language interpreter, Michele Neiley, he came to Community Prep in fourth grade as part of the school’s then-mainstreaming partnership with the Rhode Island School for the Deaf.

 A stellar student at Community Prep, he was easily accepted to St. George’s where he thrived, learned to play the baritone horn, and managed the football team.
 Looking back he says, “I learned through Community Prep’s daily pledge that I should always approach anything I do with absolute enthusiasm.
 I steadfastly attempt ‘to use each day to the fullest, realizing that it can never come back again.’
 Through the pledge and the school’s approach to education, I became an individual determined to succeed.”